carvalhomb/reportwiz/README.md

 The key performance indicator (KPI) will be the reduction in time business departments spend on obtaining necessary information, aiming for a 50% decrease in the average time required for report generation.

+## Future work

+This Proof-of-concept has been produced using dummy data.
+However, the hardest part of the application is to do retrieval properly.
+And for that, we need to test it using real data and evaluate it properly.
+So, it is in our plans that, after the first version of the implementation, we will evaluate the need for fine-tuning of embeddings and of the LLM (Large Language Model) on our business data and existing code to improve the accuracy of the chatbot and its relevance to the company's data.

 ## Sharing